MikePacey/Lancaster-HEC/docs/howitworks.rst

 compute node is 4G per core, with a few nodes offering double that in order to support jobs with larger memory requirements.
-Compute node network interconnects are 10, 25 or 40 Gbit/s low latency Ethernet.
+Compute node network interconnects are 10 or 25 Gbit/s low latency Ethernet.

 **File store**: The primary file storage system is a 230TB PixStor GPFS Storage Cluster.
-A series of storage nodes act as secondary file system providing 4PB of CEPH-based filestore for the local GridPP initiative.
+A series of storage nodes act as secondary file system providing 10PB of CEPH-based filestore for the local GridPP initiative.

 Software
 --------

-A number of statistical and numerical packages and libraries are installed in addition to Fortran, C and C++ compilers.
+A number of popular research applications, statistical and numerical packages and libraries are installed in addition to Fortran, C and C++ compilers.
-Most software is accessed via environment modules.
+Most software is accessed via :doc:`environment modules</envmods>`.